okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 ### Submission process for SSO integrations

-The following is the submission process for SSO integrations with the OIN Wizard:
+The following steps outline the submission process for SSO integrations with the OIN Wizard:

 1. Build the integration in your app.
 1. Sign in to your developer-edition org Admin Console.